oscar-mgh/oscar-mgh/README.md

 - I'm currently learning everything I can about web development
 - Encoraged to work with different technologies
 - I'd love to collaborate as a software developer and always do my best
-- My favorite hobby is playing the guitar, learning about music and different styles and genres
+- My favorite hobby is playing the guitar, learning about music, different styles and genres

 <br />